TribbianniSun/TribbianniSun.github.io/leetcode_547/index.md

 ```

 ## Problem Remark
-- To find the connected component in undirected graph, Union Find(Disjoint Set) is the handy data structure to use.
+- To find the connected component in undirected graph, union-find(Disjoint Set) is the handy data structure to use.